Global Voices Policy Fellowship

 - Short answer questions on how you manage teamwork, conflict, time, etc.

-*You do not need experience in policy or policy writing to apply, however Global Voices suggests you research and prepare your proposal/responses to the application questions in advance.
+*While no prior experience is required, Global Voices suggests you research and prepare your proposal/responses to the application questions in advance.
 If successful, your proposal will become the basis of your final policy paper and help to familiarise you with the core themes of your international conference.

 ^Your policy proposal must relate to Australian policy, not another country or international body.